NormProgr/Employment-Narratives/README.md

 1. What happens when the batch size during the optimization is set too small?
    1. When the batch size becomes too small, updates to the model's parameters become erratic, leading to unpredictable and inconsistent changes during each optimization iteration.
-But also the optimization is computational fast.
+It may also lead to noisier gradients as the small batches do not represent the data well.
 1. What happens when the batch size diring the optimization is set too large?
    1. Too large batch sizes lead to overfitting of the model.
 It also requires a lot more computational power.